Job Archive Handbook

 The job archive specifies an exchange format for job meta and performance metric data.
 It consists of two parts:

-By using an open, portable and simple specification based on files it is possible to exchange job performance data for research and analysis purposes as well as use it as a robust way for archiving job performance data to disk.
+By using an open, portable and simple specification based on JSON objects it is possible to exchange job performance data for research and analysis purposes as well as use it as a robust way for archiving job performance data.

 To manage the number of directories within a single directory a tree approach is used splitting the integer job ID.
 The job id is split in junks of 1000 each.
 Usually 2 layers of directories is sufficient but the concept can be used for an arbitrary number of layers.